Build0nCloud/SSOGetUsersInGroup/README.md

     "Count"  : <The total number of users in the group>
 }
 The function returns a 502 error if the group provided is invalid

+NOTE: This code is for example and POC use only.
+It is not intended for production implementations.